 When dealing with agile software projects, we are familiar with the challenges of copyright and contract law in the drafting of contracts as well as with employment law issues, which enables us to optimally consider the interests of the client or contractor.

-For example, we advise Industry 4.0 projects from the production industry with regard to the marketing of predictive maintenance services and the intelligent control and networking of processes in the smart factory using 5G mobile radio standards.
-This enables our clients to optimally design the supply chain.
+We advise industry 4.0 projects from the production industry with regard to, for example, the marketing of predictive maintenance services and the intelligent control and networking of processes and facilities in the smart factory using the new 5G mobile radio standard, where applicable.
+This enables our clients to optimally design their supply chains.

-When deploying artificial intelligence (AI) based systems, our team can help you benefit from the advances in AI across all industries.
-When using AI technologies, such as machine learning and deep learning, we are familiar with the complex issues involved, including the protection of performance outcomes and the rights to use data as well as liability, enabling us to properly assess the opportunities and risks associated with the use of AI.
+When deploying artificial intelligence (AI)-based systems, our team can help you benefit from the advances in AI across all industries.
+When it comes to using AI technologies, such as machine learning or deep learning, we are familiar with the complex issues involved, including the protection of performance outcomes and data models and the rights to use data as well as liability, enabling us to properly assess the opportunities and risks associated with the use of AI.

 As a result of the rapid progress in digitalisation, convergence of media and challenges resulting from new formats and hybrid forms of marketing, the media landscape is also undergoing significant change: hitherto unknown business models must be based on a solid legal foundation and new forms of distribution, marketing and evaluation have to be contractually secured.
 Our media-savvy team’s creativity and competence help ensure that our clients are once again provided with the best possible solutions.

-The telecommunication sector is highly regulated.
-Our team ensures that our clients comply with all regulatory requirements and, what is more, that they can operate as best as possible within the limits defined by these requirements.
+In particular the telecommunication sector continues to be highly regulated.
+Our team ensures that our clients comply with new regulatory requirements and, what is more, that they can operate as best as possible within the limits defined by these requirements.
 For this is the standard we have set for ourselves: providing top-quality advice that will ultimately make the difference for our clients.